-14 Local Design Principles
+14 Local Design Codes

 - 14.1 All new development must make a positive contribution to the character and appearance of the environment within which it is located, having regard to its local context, and should not impact negatively upon the amenity of the local community. - 14.2 It is important to consider development proposals on their merits and on a case-by-case basis according to what they are proposing.
 The purpose of this policy is to establish what aspects or features of local character are considered important and contribute towards the local distinctiveness of either the vicinity of a proposed development site or in the context of the wider neighbourhood area. - 14.3 A criticism often levelled at new development is that it "lacks character", with many new developments looking generic despite the wide range of building types and materials used.
 Often this is due to overly standardised approaches to streets and spaces where very little room is given for the types of innovation that allow one place to be different from another.
 Also, too wide a range of materials and styles can confuse the identity of new development, with the lack of a coherent approach weakening the overall visual quality and diluting the overall character.
-Both national and local guidance, such as "Building for Life", is available to developers. - 14.4 In 2016, West Lindsey District Council commissioned the Sudbrooke Character Assessment to be undertaken to support the emerging Neighbourhood Plan.
-The character assessment was prepared to enable more 'localised' design standards to be developed and incorporated into a design policy for this Neighbourhood Plan. - 14.5 The Character Assessment has categorised Sudbrooke village into several character areas.
+Both national and local guidance, such as "Building for Life", is available to developers. - 14.4 The Sudbrooke Character Assessment has categorised Sudbrooke village into several character areas.
 A detailed description of the special features, buildings, views and spaces are presented in the assessment.